valdisvi/espeak-ng-jeditor/README.md

-#eSpeak-ng-jeditor
+#eSpeak NG Java Editor
-##This is an attempt to re-do the espeak-edit project on Java.
+##This is an espeak-edit project rewritten in Java.

 ##At the moment these things are implemented: